The Day of Christian Worship

 The church established by Christ is the one that faithfully meets every first day of the week in order to preserve and honor the spiritual priority belonging to the Lord’s death and His subsequent resurrection.
 When either of these elements is dismissed as unimportant, the entire Christian faith begins to crumble into oblivion.
 In lieu of the great departure among those identifying themselves as “Christians” with regard to observing the Lord’s Supper every first day of the week, it becomes obvious why Christ asked the question, “…when the Son of Man comes, will He find faith on the earth?”
 (Luke 18:8 ).

 The command issued by Paul – “Test yourselves to see if you are in the faith; examine yourselves!”
 (2 Corinthians 13:5) – still rings true today.
 How does your faith compare with the faith of the early Christians?
 Have you obeyed the apostles’ teaching concerning how one becomes a Christian?
-Have you faithfully worshipped in accordance with the New Testament pattern, neither adding to the apostles’ teaching nor taking away from their teaching?
+Have you faithfully worshiped in accordance with the New Testament pattern, neither adding to the apostles’ teaching nor taking away from their teaching?
 If not, we implore you today to return to the doctrine that established the church and that was persisted in by those seeking to worship God in spirit and in truth.